Tour Length

 Why should I choose an African canoe safari?

 “You should choose an African canoe safari because it’s one of the most underrated ways to explore the bush.
 It’s not just for the wildlife-viewing opportunities but for the whole experience of gliding along the waterways.
 Unlike in the back of a safari vehicle, you’re out in nature and there’s a feeling of calm to paddling down the serene channels.
 Sighting a big African animal also won’t cause a traffic jam.
 Canoe tours access watercourses too narrow or shallow for larger pontoon boats or noisy speedboats.
 Then there’s the thrill of seeing animals not only in their habitat but at their level.
-Perhaps you’ll paddle alongside a wallowing hippo or an elephant cooling itself off, with only the silvery water between you.
+Perhaps you’ll paddle alongside an elephant cooling itself off, with only the silvery water between you.
 Seeing animals in this environment also offers a front-row view of situations and behavior that you will encounter less frequently on land.
-From a herd of elephant crossing the river to a pack of lion slaking its thirst, your stealthy, silent canoe allows you to watch undetected.
+From a herd of elephants crossing the river to a pack of lions slaking their thirst, your stealthy, silent canoe allows you to watch undetected.
 The riverbanks and wetlands are home to rich birdlife, whether it’s African darter on the Chobe River or Pel’s fishing owl on the Zambezi.
 This is a photogenic setting to see flora and fauna alike, with the blue sub-Saharan sky reflected in the ripples.”

 1Do I need experience for this type of safari?